karimsa/wiz/README.md

 To get started, simply install `@karimsa/wiz` as a devDependency into your project.
 The CLI can be called using the `wiz` command.
 Help information is baked into all sub-commands via the `--help` flag.
 Documentation is being worked on.

-To learn more about wiz and its different commands, please see the [documentation](https://alibhai.co/wiz).
+To learn more about wiz and its different commands, please see the [documentation](https://alibhai.co/wiz) - read through the docs for `commands/*.js`.

 ## License